Kai Havertz to Arsenal: Why Chelsea are willing to let him go and why he is attractive to the Gunners

-Arsenal agree deal to sign Kai Havertz from Chelsea, according to Sky in Germany; Reported fee is £64m including add-ons with Havertz signing a deal until 2028; Germany international scored in the 2021 Champions League final but has modest record at Stamford Bridge
+Arsenal have signed Kai Havertz from Chelsea; Germany international scored in the 2021 Champions League final but has modest record at Stamford Bridge

-Kai Havertz could soon become one of the Premier League's most expensive signings of the summer transfer window despite enduring a difficult season with Chelsea.
+Kai Havertz will be one of the Premier League's most expensive signings of the summer transfer window despite enduring a difficult season with Chelsea.

-How would Havertz be remembered at Chelsea?
-Which club would be getting the better end of the deal?
+How will Havertz be remembered at Chelsea?
+Which club are getting the better end of the deal?
 And what are the qualities that make him so appealing to Arsenal and Mikel Arteta?

-Here, with a deal to take Havertz to the Emirates Stadium said to be edging closer, Sky Sports' Joe Shread and Nick Wright tackle the Chelsea and Arsenal angles respectively.
+Here, with a deal to take Havertz to the Emirates Stadium completed, Sky Sports' Joe Shread and Nick Wright tackle the Chelsea and Arsenal angles respectively.

-With Havertz set to depart Chelsea, he will leave behind a legacy that makes his three years in west London difficult to judge.
+With Havertz departing Chelsea, he will leave behind a legacy that makes his three years in west London difficult to judge.

-Signed for £75m from Bayer Leverkusen in 2020, the 24-year-old is set to exit with a fairly mediocre scoring record of 32 goals in 139 games and the impression that he failed to carve out a specific role for himself within the Chelsea side.
+Signed for £75m from Bayer Leverkusen in 2020, the 24-year-old leaves with a fairly mediocre scoring record of 32 goals in 139 games and the impression that he failed to carve out a specific role for himself within the Chelsea side.

 Havertz's goals-per-game average at Chelsea is 0.23, lower than his 0.31 average at Leverkusen.
 His 2022/23 season was particularly underwhelming, with only Leeds' Patrick Bamford recording a greater underperformance compared to his expected goals output.
 Havertz also missed 14 of the 18 big chances he was presented with.